AS and A-level Psychology specification updates for first AS exams in 2026 and A-level in 2027

 The basic assumptions of the following approaches:

-• The cognitive approach: the study of internal mental processes, the role of schema, the use of theoretical and computer models to explain and make inferences about mental processes.
-The emergence of cognitive neuroscience.
+• The cognitive approach: the study of internal mental processes, the role of schema, the use of models to explain and make inferences about mental processes.

-• The biological approach: the influence of genes, biological structures and neurochemistry on behaviour.
-Genotype and phenotype, genetic basis of behaviour, evolution and behaviour.
+• The biological approach: the genetic basis of behaviour: genotype, phenotype and evolution.
+Influence of biological structures and neurochemistry on behaviour.
+Cognitive neuroscience.

 • The psychodynamic approach: the role of the unconscious, the structure of personality, that is Id, Ego and Superego, defence mechanisms including repression, denial and displacement, psychosexual stages.

-• Humanistic Psychology: free will, self-actualisation and Maslow’s hierarchy of needs, focus on the self, congruence, the role of conditions of worth.
-The influence on counselling Psychology.
+• Humanistic Psychology: free will, self-actualisation and Maslow’s hierarchy of needs, congruence, the role of conditions of worth.

 • Comparison of approaches.